roo-rb/roo/README.md

 # almost all methods have an optional argument 'sheet'.
 # If this parameter is omitted, the default_sheet will be used.

-s.info                                      # prints infos about the spreadsheet file
+s.info                                      # Returns basic info about the spreadsheet file

 s.first_row                                 # the number of the first row s.last_row                                  # the number of the last row